Step 1 of 6

 Other Project Considerations:

-All BTX Launch Grant Program applications must be submitted by an eligible public educational institution.
+All BTX Launch Grant Program applications must be submitted by an eligible Institution of higher education.

 Launch BTX is a competitive process, not all applicants will be awarded funding despite meeting criteria, or funding may be offered at a reduced amount.